- Aeronautics Glossary

 23. Flight engineer: also sometimes called an air engineer, is the member of an aircraft's flight crew who monitors and operates its complex aircraft systems.

-24. Flight simulation: tool of aeronautics in which a flight simulator on the ground is used to create an environment where a pilot sees, hears and feels like he or she is in a real aircraft.
+24. Flight simulation: A tool of aeronautics in which a flight simulator on the ground is used to create an environment where a pilot sees, hears and feels like he or she is in a real aircraft.
 Flight simulation is used to investigate how an aircraft responds to a pilot's movement of the controls.

 25. Flight test: A tool of aeronautics in which a real aircraft is flown to gather data which will accurately describe the capabilities of that aircraft.
 Flight tests are used to investigate how fast, how far and how high an aircraft can go, and how it handles and performs.